Irritable Bowel Syndrome and Complementary Health Approaches: What the Science Says

 - Most research about safety of probiotics comes from studies of Lactobacillus and Bifidobacterium; less is known about other probiotic strains.

-Some studies have suggested benefit of hypnotherapy for IBS symptoms, including gastrointestinal symptoms, anxiety, depression, disability, and health-related quality of life.
-Significant relief from pain-related functional gastrointestinal pain disorders in children has been reported after hypnotherapy compared with standard care or wait-list approaches; however, overall, the evidence is limited.
+Some studies have suggested benefit of gut-directed hypnotherapy for IBS symptoms, including gastrointestinal symptoms, anxiety, depression, disability, and health-related quality of life.
+Significant relief from pain-related functional gastrointestinal pain disorders in children has been reported after hypnotherapy compared with standard care or waitlist approaches.
+Clinical guidelines issued in 2021 by the American College of Gastroenterology recommend that gut-directed psychotherapies, such as gut-directed hypnotherapy, be used to treat global IBS symptoms.
+(The recommendation is conditional, with “very low quality of evidence.”)

 What Does the Research Show?

-- A 2015 systematic review of 24 randomized controlled trials involving a total of 1,390 children with pain-related functional gastrointestinal pain disorders found that significant improvement in abdominal pain was reported after hypnotherapy compared with standard care or wait-list approaches.
+- A 2022 systematic review and meta-analysis of 33 randomized controlled trials involving a total of 2,657 children with functional abdominal pain disorders found that hypnotherapy may be considered as a treatment for these disorders in childhood.

 - A 2015 review of seven randomized trials of gut-directed hypnotherapy for IBS found that six of those trials reported a significant reduction in overall gastrointestinal symptoms compared to supportive therapy only.
 The reviewers concluded that gut-directed hypnotherapy has durable efficacy in patients with IBS, but there is not enough evidence to determine whether hypnotherapy belongs as a primary or adjunctive therapy option for patients with IBS.